 Some hydraulic automatic transmissions use modulators to control the throttle valve.
-They mount to the transmission case and contain a spring and a pin that moves in proportion to the engine's manifold vacuum.
+They mount to the transmission case and contain a spring and a pin that moves proportionately to the engine's manifold vacuum.
 The pins come in different lengths to adjust or modify the shift feel.
 Adding a stronger spring or a longer or shorter pin will cause a firmer or softer shift.
 Throttle position sensors and manifold absolute pressure sensors indicate engine load and have replaced the modulator in today's electronically controlled transmissions.

 Throttle Position Sensors

 Not all throttle position sensors are adjustable.
 When the sensor can be adjusted, rotating it left or right will change the signal sent to the control module.
 These sensors affect throttle pressure.
 Hydraulically controlled transmissions use the modulator to indicate load, and modern electronically controlled transmissions use the TPS and MAP sensor.